Introduction to SQL Operators

-This operator implies subtracting values on both sides of the operator (right value from the left).
+This Operator implies subtracting values on both sides of the Operator (good deal from the left).
 Example: M – N

 SQL> select 30- 20;

-This SQL operator does multiplication operation between two operands.
+This SQL operator does a multiplication operation between two operands.
 Example: M*N

 SQL> select 12 * 6;

 This Operator performs actions by dividing one expression by the other expressions.
 Example: M/N